Give Starting Point Acupuncture & Wellness, a call today (425) 686-4498 to learn more about how to find a solution to get your health back on track!

 Tip: This is a great lunch to take on the go.
 Keep dressing in a separate container so you can give it a shake before adding it onto the sushi bowl.

-Give Starting Point Acupuncture & Wellness, a call today (425) 686-4498 to learn more about how to find a solution to get your digestion back on track!
+Give Starting Point Acupuncture & Wellness, a call today (425) 686-4498 to learn more about how to find a solution to get your diet back on track!

 Dr. Ellie Heintze, ND, LAc, is a naturopathic doctor and acupuncturist in Bothell, WA at her practice Starting Point Acupuncture.
 She is a pain specialist, seeing people who suffer from chronic pain, migraines, as well as digestive issues.
 Offering pain relief injections, acupuncture, and nutrition consults.
 Most insurances accepted.
 Dr. Ellie Heintze is also the author of the book, A Starting Point Guide to Going Gluten-Free on Amazon.